jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	PATH=$PATH":$HOME/Code"

 When you try running _any_ program in Unix, your computer will look in a set of predetermined places to see if a program by that name lives there.
 All Unix commands are just files that live in directories somewhere on your computer.
 Unix uses something called $PATH (which is an _environment variable_) to store a list of places to look for programs to run.
 In our .profile file we have just told Unix to also look in your Code directory.
-If we didnâ€™t add the Code directory to the $PATH, then we have to run the program by first typing ./ (dot slash).
+If we didn't add the Code directory to the $PATH, then we have to run the program by first typing ./ (dot slash).
 Remember that the dot means the current directory.
 Think of it as a way of forcing Unix to run a program (including Perl scripts).

 ---